xiaoylu/DeepLearningNotes/Ensemble/Readme.md

 ---

 * Same idea, use steepest descent to greedily improve predictions.
+* must be regression tree to comput the residual
 * Regularization:
-   * Subsampling: a random sub-set of samples to train the next tree
+   * Subsampling: a random sub-set of samples to train the next tree (solves the imbalanced dataset problem)
    * Shrinkage: learning rate to decay the importance of latter trees
 * xgboost used a more regularized model formalization than GBM to control over-fitting, which gives it better performance.